ikfoundation.org

 Promoting Natural & Cultural History

-The tradition of transferring designs for free embroideries was well known in the 18th century.
-Professional workshops as well as domestic embroiderers had the possibility to draw the pattern freehand with chalk, charcoal or ink on the fabric, but more commonly designs were transferred onto linens, fine muslins, woollens etc with various methods from printed or hand drawn paper patterns.
-Inspirations for such motifs could be patterns from books or magazines, sharing decorative ideas between friends, copying ready-made embroideries in ones circle of acquaintances or via earlier gathered designs of individuals or workshops alike.
-This study will give some illustrative examples of such methods used in the domestic sphere together with a few notations from contemporary letters.
+The tradition of transferring designs for free embroideries was well-known in the 18th century.
+Professional workshops, as well as domestic embroiderers, had the possibility to draw the pattern freehand with chalk, charcoal or ink on the fabric, but more commonly, designs were transferred onto linens, fine muslins, woollens, etc, with various methods from printed or hand-drawn paper patterns.
+Inspirations for such motifs could be patterns from books or magazines, sharing decorative ideas between friends, copying ready-made embroideries in one's circle of acquaintances or via earlier gathered designs of individuals or workshops alike.
+This study will give some illustrative examples of such methods used in the domestic sphere, together with a few notations from contemporary letters.
 An image taken from an Italian pattern book printed already in 1527 gives a historical view – from an 18th century perspective – of these skilfully made sketches for embroidery.

 Sources: